Blacktip reef shark

 The blacktip reef shark (Carcharhinus melanopterus) is a species of requiem shark, in the family Carcharhinidae, which can be easily identified by the prominent black tips on its fins (especially on the first dorsal fin and its caudal fin).
 Among the most abundant sharks inhabiting the tropical coral reefs of the Indian and Pacific Oceans, this species prefers shallow, inshore waters.
 Its exposed first dorsal fin is a common sight in the region.
 The blacktip reef shark is usually found over reef ledges and sandy flats, though it has also been known to enter brackish and freshwater environments.
 It typically attains a length of 1.6 m.
 Like other sharks, the females are larger than the males.

 The blacktip reef shark has extremely small home ranges and exhibits strong site fidelity, remaining within the same local area for up to several years at a time.
-It is an active predator of small bony fishes, cephalopods, and crustaceans, and has also been known to feed on sea snakes and seabirds.
+It is an active predator of small bony fish, cephalopods, and crustaceans, and has also been known to feed on sea snakes and seabirds.
 Accounts of the blacktip reef shark's life history have been variable and sometimes contradictory, in part reflecting geographical differences within the species.
 Like other members of its family, this shark is viviparous, with females giving birth to two to five young on a biennial, annual, or possibly biannual cycle.
 Reports of the gestation period range from 7–9, through 10–11, to possibly 16 months.
 Mating is preceded by the male following closely behind the female, likely attracted by her chemical signals.
 Newborn sharks are found further inshore and in shallower water than adults, frequently roaming in large groups over areas flooded by high tide.

 Timid and skittish, the blacktip reef shark is difficult to approach and seldom poses a danger to humans unless roused by food.
 However, people wading through shallow water are at risk of having their legs mistakenly bitten.
 This shark is used for its meat, fins, and liver oil, but is not considered to be a commercially significant species.
 The International Union for Conservation of Nature has assessed the blacktip reef shark as Vulnerable.
 Although the species as a whole remains widespread and relatively common, overfishing of this slow-reproducing shark has led to its decline at a number of locales.